Case scenario

 MDU medico-legal adviser

-Sarah Jarvis studied at St George's Hospital medical school, intercalating a BSc as part of her studies.
+Sarah studied at St George's Hospital medical school, intercalating a BSc as part of her studies.
 After completing her GP training she became a GP principal, a position she held for 12 years alongside roles as a GP trainer, prescribing lead and child protection lead within her practice.
 Sarah also sat on (and later chaired) the GMC and MPTS fitness to practise panels for 10 years.

 See more by Dr Sarah Jarvis